AlexandrShinkevich87/HPlusSport/README.md

 Types of HTTP Requests
+GET - get or retrieve information from the server side
+    Data sent along is a query string visible in URL, hence insecure request.
+    Data limit 8KB, with a few caveats because that would depend upon the browser and the server configuration.
+    Idempotent - would not change anything on server side if request is sent out multiple times.
-GET - get or retrieve information from the server side POST - process or manipulate information on the server side (change the data on the server side) PUT - upload the definition of a resource on the server.
+POST - process or manipulate information on the server side (change the data on the server side) PUT - upload the definition of a resource on the server.
 DELETE - delete a resource from the server